csiebler/aml-automl-custom-component/README.md

 # aml-automl-custom-component

 A custom component for using AutoML in Designer for Batch Scoring.
-Import via the `Modules` capability in Azure Machine Learning Studio and then use in Azure Machine Learning Designer.
+Import via the `Modules` capability in Azure Machine Learning Studio (point it to `https://github.com/csiebler/aml-automl-custom-component/blob/main/automl_scoring.spec.yaml`) and then use in Azure Machine Learning Designer.

 ![alt text](media/screenshot.png "Screenshot of the custom component")